Stephen Flemmi

 Stephen Joseph Flemmi (born June 9, 1934) is an American gangster and convicted murderer and was a close associate of Winter Hill Gang boss Whitey Bulger.
 Beginning in 1975, Flemmi was a top echelon informant for the Federal Bureau of Investigation (FBI).

 Despite delivering a great deal of intelligence about the inner workings of the Patriarca crime family, Flemmi's own criminal activities proved a public relations nightmare for the FBI.
 He was ultimately brought up on charges under the Racketeer Influenced and Corrupt Organizations Act, and pleaded guilty in return for a sentence of life in prison.

-Early years
+Early life

-Stephen Joseph Flemmi was the eldest of three sons (the two brothers were Michael Flemmi and Vincent Flemmi) born to Italian immigrants Giovanni Flemmi (1892–1991), and Mary Irene (née Misserville) Flemmi (1912–2000).
-He was raised in the Orchard Park tenement located at 25 Ambrose Street in Roxbury, Massachusetts.
+Stephen Joseph Flemmi was the eldest of three sons (the two brothers were Michael Flemmi and Vincent Flemmi) born to Italian American parents Giovanni "John" Flemmi (1892–1991), an immigrant from Bari, Apulia, and Mary Irene (née Misserville) Flemmi (1912–2000), who was born in Massachusetts to a family from Ceccano, Lazio.
+He was raised in the Orchard Park tenement located at 25 Ambrose Street in the Roxbury neighborhood of Boston, Massachusetts.
 His father was a bricklayer and veteran of the Royal Italian Army during World War I, and his mother was a full-time homemaker.

-Flemmi enlisted in the Army in 1951 at the age of 17 and served two tours of duty in Korea with the 187th Airborne Regimental Combat Team.
-He was awarded the Silver Star and Bronze Star Medal decorations for valor and honorably discharged in 1955.
+Flemmi was first arrested at the age of 15 on a charge of "carnal abuse", and he later served time in a juvenile detention facility for assault.
+He enlisted in the Army in 1951 at the age of 17 and served two tours of duty in Korea with the 187th Airborne Regimental Combat Team.
+Flemmi was awarded the Silver Star and Bronze Star Medal decorations for valor and honorably discharged in 1955.